 It has proven useful in the treatment of coughs, where it serves a mild expectorant, and of sore throats, where its soothing properties bring relief.
 Licorice increases the production of protective mucus in the stomach, and may reduce the

 acid secretion, making it a useful treatment of inflammatory stomach conditions.
-But there is much more... click on Health button on the left
+But there is much more please see Health .

-Over 300 kinds of Licorice just click here!
+Over 300 kinds of Licorice!

 In the confectionery industry, water extracts of licorice roots are mixed with sugar, corn

 syrup and flour to make many types of licorice candy.
-In the U.S., however, anethole, a major constituent in the anise plant, is a popular substitute-flavoring agent for licorice.
+In the USA, however, anethole, a major constituent in the anise plant, is a popular substitute-flavoring agent for licorice.
 Licorice is also commonly used as a sweetening / flavoring agent to counteract the unpleasant taste of many drugs or added as filler in capsules.
 In the United Kingdom liquorice (syn. licorice) is used as an emulsifier to create foam in drinks and alcoholic beverages.
 Licorice root can be chewed or made into tea.
 It

 is frequently found in cough preparations and candies, often combined with anise seed.
 Consumption of licorice is believed to aid in healing stomach ulcers.
 Tea made from licorice and other anti-spasmodic herbs is often taken for menstrual cramps.